l0wigh/push_swap_tester_vita/README.md

 - Create the folder "push_swap" in ux0://data/
 - Create a file "numbers.txt" inside that folder
 - Put one number per lines inside this text file
-- Keep in mind that it's working with 6 or less numbers, more of that will still sort, but will not output correctly
+- Keep in mind that it's working with more than 6 numbers, but will only output the first 6 numbers that are on the stack

 # What you can do with this